 Originally released in 2013, Strike Suit Zero is best experienced via an enhanced Director’s Cut that includes updated graphics, a restructured campaign, and additional DLC.

-While the Earth Defense Force games don’t primarily revolve around mech combat, each entry gives you the option to hop into a suit and unload on massive alien bug invaders.
+While the Earth Defense Force games don’t primarily revolve around mech combat, each entry gives you the option to hop into a suit and unleash on enormous alien bug invaders.

 Every installment is equally bizarre in its own way, though the most recent Earth Defense Force 5 makes several refinements and quality of life improvements to the series’ core gameplay loop.

-Players can don modest, human-sized mechs, as well as towering power suits such as the BM03 Vegalta or BMX10 Proteus for taking down larger threats.
+Players can don modest, human-sized mechs, as well as colossal power suits such as the BM03 Vegalta or BMX10 Proteus for taking down larger threats.

 EDF5 is distant from the doom and gloom kind of mech games we’ve discussed extensively on this list and instead emphasizes on absurd large-scale battles and all-out chaos.